 Thomas Moran, Slave Hunt, Dismal Swamp, Virginia, oil on canvas 1861-1862.
 Chased by hounds and men with guns (upper right), a man and woman flee in swamp stream.

-Welcome to the Dismal Swamp Mfinda
+The Dismal Swamp Mfinda

 "Mfinda" refers to a traditional Bakongo space of spiritual transformation.
 The earliest black inhabitants of the Dismal Swamp most likely knew something about mfinda spaces within large areas of central and central south western Africa.